 Savannah cats are generally healthy, but certain health issues may be more common in this breed.
 Some conditions to watch for include:

-• Progressive retinal atrophy (PRA): This is an inherited condition that causes progressive vision loss.
+- Progressive retinal atrophy (PRA): That is an inherited condition that causes progressive vision loss.
 Regular eye examinations by a veterinarian can help monitor for early signs of PRA.

 Grooming Requirements